WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

     harvestAgent.host=localhost
     # the port the agent is listening on for http connections
     harvestAgent.port=8080
+    # the name of the harvest agent web service
+    harvestAgent.service=/harvest-agent-h3/services/urn:HarvestAgent
+    # the name of the harvest agent log reader web service
+    harvestAgent.logReaderService=/harvest-agent-h3/services/urn:LogReader
     # the max number of harvest to be run concurrently on this agent
     harvestAgent.maxHarvests=2
     # the name of the agent. must be unique